ePages-de/epages-devportal/_posts/2019/2019-12-17-dotjs-2019-in-paris-from-the-perspective-of-a-frontend-designer.md

 about_authors: ["azwick"]
 ---

-Beginning of December I joined the [dotJS](https://www.dotjs.io/){:target="_blank"} conference in Paris with two colleagues, after we already attended the little sister conference [dotCSS](https://developer.epages.com/blog/events/a-russian-a-brazilian-and-a-german-at-the-dotcss-2019-in-paris/){:target="_blank"} a day before.
+Beginning of December I joined the [dotJS](https://www.dotjs.io/){:target="_blank"} conference in Paris with two colleagues, after we already attended the little sister conference dotCSS a day before.
 Even though the concept of both conferences was the same, it differed in some points: there were many more sponsors, speakers, and participants.
 What's more, the conference was two days long and split into two main topics.
 Day 1 covered Frontend development while day 2 was about Backend development with a focus on JavaScript.